-The TOE has been originally evaluated by Brightsight B.V. located in Delft, The Netherlands and was certified on 23 July 2019.
+The TOE was evaluated initially by Brightsight B.V. located in Delft, The Netherlands and was certified on 23 July 2019.
 A re-evaluation also took place by Brightsight B.V. and was completed on 20 March 2020 with the approval of the ETR.
-A second re-evaluation tool place by Brightsight B.V. and was completed on 26 February 2021 with the approval of the ETR.
-This re-certification procedure has been conducted in accordance with the provisions of the Netherlands Scheme for Certification in the Area of IT Security [NSCIB].
+A second re-evaluation took place by Brightsight B.V. and was completed on 26 February 2021 with the approval of the ETR.
+A third re-evaluation took place by SGS Brightsight B.V. and was completed on 01 March 2021.
+This fourth re-evaluation of the TOE has also been conducted by SGS Brightsight B.V. and was completed on 04 July 2022 with the approval of the ETR.
+The re-certification procedure has been conducted in accordance with the provisions of the Netherlands Scheme for Certification in the Area of IT Security [NSCIB].